aske/cardano-transaction-lib/doc/plutip-testing.md

 [Mote](https://github.com/garyb/purescript-mote) is a DSL for defining and grouping tests (plus other quality of life features, e.g. skipping marked tests).

-[Second](#testing-with-mote) (and more widely used) approach is to first build a tree of tests (in CTL's case a tree of `ContractTest` types) via Mote and then use the `Contract.Test.Plutip.testPlutipContracts` function to execute them.
+[Second](#testing-with-mote) (and more widely used) approach is to first build a tree of tests (in CTL's case a tree of `ContractTest` types -- which is basicall a function from some distribution of funds to `Contract a`) via Mote and then use the `Contract.Test.Plutip.testPlutipContracts` function to execute them.
-This allows to set up a Plutip cluster only once per `group` and then use it in many independent tests.
+This allows to set up a Plutip cluster only once per call to `testPlutipContracts` and then use it in many independent tests.
 The function will interpret a `MoteT` (effectful test tree) into `Aff`, which you can then actually run.

 The [`ctl-scaffold` template](../templates/ctl-scaffold) provides a simple `Mote`-based example.

-contracts run
-only success is checked

-to write actual tests use assertions library
+CTL will run contracts in your test bodies and will print errors for any failed tests.
+Only test body failures are checked and this works fine if you want to make sure your `Contract`s execute without errors; if you want to add more precise checks (like checking that particular token is now at some address, that some exact amount was transferred, etc.) then you need to either write these checks in a `Contract` monad and then throw errors, or (preferably) use the [assertions library](./test-utils.md).

 ### Testing in Aff context